MicrosoftDocs/Edge-Enterprise/edgeenterprise/ms-edge-security-conditional-access.md

 This article describes how Microsoft Edge supports Conditional Access (CA) for managed and unmanaged devices, and how you can access resources protected by CA.

 > [!NOTE]
-> If a device isn't MDM enrolled and the user doesn't want the device to be enrolled, see [Mobile Application Management (MAM) for unenrolled devices in Microsoft Intune](#mobile-application-management-mam-for-unenrolled-devices-in-microsoft-intune) in this article.
+> If a device isn't managed by being MDM enrolled and the user doesn't want the device to be enrolled, see [Mobile Application Management (MAM) for unenrolled devices in Microsoft Intune](#mobile-application-management-mam-for-unenrolled-devices-in-microsoft-intune) in this article.

 A key aspect of cloud security is identity and access when it comes to managing your cloud resources.
 In a hybrid computing world, users can access your organization's resources using various devices and apps from anywhere.
 As a result of this, just focusing on who can access a resource isn't sufficient.
 You also need to factor in how a resource is accessed.
 Microsoft Entra Conditional Access (*formerly Azure Active Directory (Azure AD) Conditional Access*) helps you master the balance between security and productivity.